Go to site main page,

 The finer ramie fibers are about the thickness of a human hair and more delicate (and easily broken) than hemp fibers.
 To avoid breaking them, they were sometimes separated with one’s teeth rather than drawn, like hemp, over a coarse comb.

 To avoid breakage during the spinning and weaving process, ramie is kept damp.
-In dry areas like Korea, it was sometimes processed in semi-underground huts to increase the humidity, and it was always hand woven to avoid breaking the strands.
-Cloth made from ramie has been valued for at least the last thousand years or so for summer garments because of its lightness and its ability to pass light and air and to absorb perspiration.
+In dry areas like Korea, it was sometimes processed in semi-underground huts to increase the humidity, and it was always very carefully woven to avoid breaking the strands.
+In Korea, cloth made from ramie has been valued for at least the last thousand years or so for summer garments because of its lightness and its ability to pass light and air and to absorb perspiration.

 Return to top.